chinchalinchin/ontology/docs/CONFIGURATION.md

 **NOTE**: `image.file` and `image.channels` are mutually exclusive.
 If one is specified, the other cannot be specified.

+**NOTE**: Specifically for _Tiles_: You may specify whatever size you want for the tileset, but only the block defined by the tile dimensions in the settings will be rendered, i.e. only the first 92px by 32px block will be rendered from that tileset.

 ## Struts

 - **Location**: _data/conf/struts.yaml_